-At Rosemount Estate, Suzanne was ultimately responsible for Rosemount's Reserve wines including Balmoral Shiraz and Roxburgh Chardonnay.
+At Rosemount Estate, Suzanne was ultimately responsible for Rosemount's Reserve wines, including Balmoral Shiraz and Roxburgh Chardonnay.
 Suzanne's passion for Chardonnay was fuelled by spending five years immersed with some of the best Chardonnay fruit available from the Giants Creek, Roxburgh and Orange District vineyards.

 "Suzanne Little is a highly talented winemaker and astute palate."
-Lester Jesburg, Winewise Magazine.
+Lester Jesburg, Winewise Magazine

 "There can't be many boutique wineries that boast the in-house expertise of the Little's."
-John Lewis, Newcastle Herald.
+John Lewis, Newcastle Herald

-Born in South Africa, Ian grew up in a number of different countries including Brazil, Argentina and the Philippines.
-After completing a degree in Biochemistry in England, Ian moved to Australia and commenced work as a Brewer at the historic Tooths Brewery in Broadway, Sydney.
+Born in South Africa, Ian grew up in a number of different countries, including Brazil, Argentina and the Philippines.
+After completing a degree in Biochemistry in England, Ian moved to Australia and commenced work as a brewer at the historic Tooths Brewery in Broadway, Sydney.

 In 1983, Ian and his father Michael founded Littles Winery in Palmers Lane, Pokolbin, releasing their first vintage in 1984.
-Ian developed a unique style with Semillon and Shiraz and pioneered the dry style Gewurztraminer in the Hunter Valley.
+Ian developed a unique style with Semillon and Shiraz and pioneered the dry Gewurztraminer style in the Hunter Valley.
 Ian's Gewurztraminer is arguably Australia's most awarded Gewurz.

-Ian was also responsible for setting up the Kurri TAFE Winery and training complex in the mid 1990's.
-He wrote and taught the original Vignerons course at Kurri TAFE which has trained many of the Vignerons throughout the valley since its inception.
+Ian was also responsible for setting up the Kurri TAFE Winery and training complex in the mid-1990's.
+He wrote and taught the original Vignerons course at Kurri TAFE, which has trained many of the Vignerons throughout the valley since its inception.

 "I well remember visiting the winery during its early days.
 I was, and still am, very impressed by his wines and the quiet no-nonsense way he and Suzanne go about producing and promoting them."
 Tom Hardy

-"It may be Little by name but its certainly anything but Little when it comes to achievement."
-David Ellis, North Shore Times.
+"It may be Little by name but it’s certainly anything but Little when it comes to achievement."
+David Ellis, North Shore Times